wso2/docs-mi/en/docs/get-started/key-concepts.md

 #### Transports

-A transport protocol is responsible for carrying messages that are in a specific protocols.
-WSO2 Micro Integrator supports all the widely used transports including, HTTP/S, JMS, VFS, as well as domain-specific transports like FIX.
+A transport protocol is responsible for carrying messages that are in a specific protocol.
+WSO2 Micro Integrator supports all the widely used transports including, HTTP/S, JMS, and VFS, as well as domain-specific transports like FIX.
 Each transport provides a receiver implementation for receiving messages and a sender implementation for sending messages.

 See the [Transports]({{base_path}}/install-and-setup/setup/transport-configurations/configuring-transports) documentation for more information.